-The National Museum of American Jewish History is a leading cultural institution with a vibrant internship program for college and graduate students who want to learn about public history, the museum profession, non-profit organizations, and the American Jewish experience.
+The National Museum of American Jewish History is a leading cultural institution with a vibrant internship program for undergraduate, graduate, and recently graduated students who want to learn about public history, the museum profession, non-profit organizations, and the American Jewish experience.
 Interns work in specific departments and participate in periodic group experiences during the summer, fall, and spring terms.

 Interns will be placed according to their interests, experience, and the needs of the Museum.
 We will also be pleased to discuss a placement to support a specific project of interest to students.
 Potential placements include: Academic Liaison, Administration, Curatorial, Development, Education, Facilities Rental & Events Planning, Group Services, Marketing & Communications, Public Programs, and Retail/Operations.
 A weekly hourly commitment of 36-40 hours is required, including attendance at a weekly seminar.

 How to Apply